k3s-io/k3s/tests/TESTING.md

 go test ./pkg/... ./tests/... -run Integration
 ```

-Integration tests can also be run on an existing cluster via compile time flag, tests will skip if the server is not configured correctly.
+Integration tests can also be run on an existing single-node cluster via compile time flag, tests will skip if the server is not configured correctly.
 ```
 go test -ldflags "-X 'github.com/rancher/k3s/tests/util.existingServer=True'" ./pkg/... ./tests/... -run Integration
 ```